 Dealing with constant change has always been part of the job in retail, but that doesn’t mean it’s easy.
 Even tougher: successfully leading others through change.

-District and regional managers know this all too well.
+District, regional, and other multiunit managers know this all too well.
+So do the merchant and store support leaders working in HQ and DC locations.
 Leading change requires getting people’s commitment to fully support a new strategy or initiative while also navigating negative reactions and other interpersonal dynamics that can demotivate staff and potentially sabotage the effort altogether.

 One of the most challenging times of leading change in retail is when the business undergoes reorganization or consolidation.
 Retailers have always gone through cycles of expanding and contracting, rapidly opening new locations and then pulling back when market conditions or other factors change.
 From a management standpoint, the shift from centralizing to decentralizing and back again isn’t new.
 But the cycles are shorter now, so they can have an even more disruptive effect.

 Understandably, these kinds of rapid changes make store leaders anxious.
 We were recently facilitating a session with a group of experienced multiunit leaders at a retailer that had undergone a realignment that resulted in consolidation.
 The DMs themselves were feeling the impact—they had to take on additional responsibilities as a result of the consolidation.
 On top of that, they now had to step up to lead the change in a positive way and make sure everyone was on board.

 From Stressed to Distressed: Dealing with Change in Retail